subvisual/guides/style/README.md

 * Don't use ID's for style.
 * Use meaningful names: `$visual-grid-color` not `$color` or `$vslgrd-clr`.
 * Use ID and class names that are as short as possible but as long as necessary.
+* Use one selector per line.
+* If :hover pseudo class is styled, :focus should also be styled for accessibility.
+Focus styles should never be removed.
 * Avoid using the direct descendant selector `>`.
 * Avoid nesting more than 3 selectors deep.
 * Don't nest more than 6 selectors deep.
-* Use HTML tags on vague classes that need a qualifier like `header.application` not `.main`.
-* Avoid using the HTML tag in the class name: `section.news` not `section.news-section`.
+* Avoid using the HTML tag in the class name: `/*section*/.news` not `/*section*/.news-section`.
-* Avoid using HTML tags on classes for generic markup `<div>`, `<span>`: `.widgets` not `div.widgets`.
 * Avoid using HTML tags on classes with specific class names like `.featured-articles`.
-* Avoid using comma delimited selectors.
+* Don't qualify selectors: `.widgets` not `div.widgets`.
 * Avoid nesting within a media query.

 ### Organization
-* Use Compass or Bourbon for a Sass library
+* Use Compass or Bourbon for a Sass library.
-* Use Normalize as a browser reset
+* Use Normalize as a browser reset.
 * Use HTML structure for ordering of selectors.
 Don't just put styles at the bottom of the Sass file.
-* Prefer the same file structure that is found in app/views
-* Avoid having files longer than 100 lines
+* Avoid having files longer than 100 lines.

 CoffeeScript
 ------------